MisterChocker/f1_real_balance/README.md

 # f1_real_balance

-This mod updates the f12020 vehicle performance to the latest gp.
+This mod updates the f12020 vehicle performance to mathe the latest gp qualifying results.

 ## Download